Skip to main content

 1. Install Pods and Run Codegen.

 The first step we need to run is the usual steps we run every time we have to prepare our iOS application.
-CocoaPods is the tool we use to setup React Native dependencies and, as part of the process, it will also run Codegen for us.
+CocoaPods is the tool we use to setup and install React Native dependencies and, as part of the process, it will also run Codegen for us.

 2. Add the shared folder to the iOS project